Employees of the Commonwealth and prescribed large businesses are covered by a no-fault workers compensation scheme called Comcare.

-Have you or a family member suffered a work-related injury or illness whilst working with a Comcare employer?
+Have you or a family member suffered a work-related injury or illness while working for a Commonwealth employer?
 Adviceline Injury Lawyers can help.

 To speak directly to one of our expert Comcare lawyers, call (03) 9321 9988.